Baradoy/baradoy.github.io/_posts/2020-02-15-7-langauges-in-seven-weeks.md

 A quick introduction and comparison to Ruby, Io, Prolog, Scala, Erlang, Clojure, and Haskell.

-It probably wouldn't suprise anyone that knows how much I enjoy Elixir that I found Erlang and Haskell the most enjoyable to work with.
+It probably wouldn't surprise anyone that knows how much I enjoy Elixir that I found Erlang and Haskell the most enjoyable to work with.

 Io was interesting mostly because of the light it shed on Javascript.
 Prolog mostly gave me flashbacks to my Programming Paradigms class in my university days.